-- 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - 1.
-Continue to have a representative support the Tourism Strategic Plan effort.
+- 2.1 List any special projects or assignments given to this Board or Commission by Council or the Department Director: - Continue to have a representative support the implementation of the Tourism Strategic Plan. - Support the completion and implementation of the Fuller Lodge Interpretive Plan.
+Assist in planning, fabricating, and installing interpretive features.